cristinalare/alchemy-docs/tutorials/nft-minter/how-do-i-deploy-nfts-online.md

 ### 2. Infrastructure constraints on your local computing environment

 For users with operating systems/hardware that do not natively support web3 packages/other dependencies needed to run Alchemy's NFT tutorials, deploying online on cloud computing providers may empower these users to compile and run code.
-Cloud services often provide an alternative for developers that will not require you to change your hardware, configure VMs, or add more infrastructure to your local environment.
+Cloud services often provide an alternative for developers that will not require you to change your hardware, configure VMs, or add more infrastructures to your local environment.

 ## Deploying Your Code to a Live Website